10 ways to segment website visitors using Google Analytics

 - Checkout complete

-- Folders for large organisation
+- Folders for large organization

 In Google Analytics, landing pages are also known as entrance pages.
 If you have a lot of visitors arriving through landing pages, you can see how they behave.

-6. Segmentation by action taken.
+6. Segmentation by action taken

 - Segmentation by conversion types